 After earning a Master’s degree in journalism from U.C.
 Berkeley in 2002, she assisted independent producers The Kitchen Sisters; then worked as a reporter, editor, and producer for NPR’s Latino USA, the BBC daily news program, The World, the CPB-funded Fronteras Desk in San Diego-Tijuana, and KPCC Public Radio’s Immigration and Emerging Communities beat in Los Angeles.
 She’s also worked extensively throughout South America, having been a freelance foreign correspondent based in Bolivia (2007-2009) and Ecuador (2014-2016).

-She is the president of the board of Homelands Productions and a contributing editor for the nonprofit magazine High Country News.
+She is the president of the board of Homelands Productions and a regular contributing to the nonprofit magazine High Country News.
 In 2018, she was awarded the Susan Tifft Fellowship for women in documentary and journalism by the Center for Documentary Studies at Duke University.
 Currently, she is an assistant professor of practice and assistant director of the Bilingual Journalism Program at the University of Arizona’s School of Journalism, Ruxandra has taught audio storytelling, feature writing and freelancing for undergraduate and graduate students for years.